Cudd1eB34R/ECON690_Final_Project/README.md

 states_party_strength_cleaned.csv

 ## Data Cleaning and Variable Generation
 Time dummies, Lag * FSS, One-Year Lag of Murders, and log(income) are generated.
 Test OLS regressions and VIF factors are checked.
-A .dta file is outputted for Stata usage.
+A .dta file is outputted for Stata usage (master.dta) because I don't know how to regress panel data in R just yet.

-master.dta

 ## Papers
+Here's a small collection of papers I've read and will include in my research.
+They're in .bib format so I can easily include them in my LaTeX documents.

 ### The National Incident-Based Reporting System: Research and Policy Applications
 @article{maxfield1999national,